JDUnity/ex_contract/README.md

 ## Theory

-At the heart of Design by Contract is the idea that we all choose to engage in economic activity because of mutual benefits that we derive when interacting with each other.
-Relevant to this notion is the relationship between client and supplier.
-We can view each Elixir module as either supplying service or being a client of a module that supplies a service.
-A contract defines obligations and establishing benefits when interactions between modules take place.
-This is similar in many ways to a business contract.
-As an example, a contract for a cellular phone can be established between you and a cellular provider.
+At the heart of Design by Contract is the idea that we choose to engage in economic activity because of mutual benefits that we derive when interacting with each other.
+Relevant to this notion is the relationship between a client and a supplier.
+We can view each Elixir module or function as either supplying a service or being a client of a module or function that supplies a service.
+A contract defines obligations and establishing benefits when interactions between modules and functions take place.
+This is similar, in many ways, to a business contract.
+As an example, a contract for a cellular service can be established between you and a cellular provider.
 Under this contract, terms clearly define obligations and benefits of each party.
 A cellular provider gets a benefit of your money but must provide you with a cellular service.
 On the other hand, you get a benefit of a service but must provide money in exchange.
 A contract clearly spells out benefits and obligations.
 To put it in another way, a pre-condition, a condition that must be true, or is required to be true before you can obtain a service, is the promise of money that you must pay for the service.
-The post-condition, the benefit that you get, or a condition that needs to be ensured by the supplier, is the service that you obtain when you make phone call.
+The post-condition, the benefit that you get, or a condition that needs to be ensured by the supplier, is the service that you obtain when you make a phone call.

-Design by contract brings benefits not just to object oriented languages but also to a functional one such as Elixir.
-After all, some functions are partial and we need to know what is expected from us before calling such functions.
+Design by contract benefits not just an object oriented language but also a functional one including Elixir.
+After all, some functions are partial and we need to know what is expected from us before calling them.
 More formally, we need to know what is a pre-condition that we need to satisfy before making a call.
-Using this library, one can clearly define such an requirement with `ExContract.requires/1` macro.
+With the help of this library, one can clearly define such an requirement using `ExContract.requires/1` macro.
 When we see that `ExContract.requires/1` condition failed, a bug can quickly be identified as being in the calling code.
 In summary, a function can only be called if pre-condition is satisfied; all bets are off if this is not the case.
-Pre-condition i.e.
-`ExContract.requires/1` macro provides a benefit to the person implementing it.
+Pre-condition i.e. `ExContract.requires/1` macro provides a benefit to the person implementing a function.
 It makes the code simpler to implement as some possibilities are eliminated by `ExContract.requires/1`.
 The implementation must only concern itself with the possibilities that are still open as defined by pre-condition.

-After calling an Elixir function, we need to know what is guaranteed by the function we just called.
+After calling an Elixir function, we need to know what is guaranteed by a function we just called.
 This defines a benefit to the calling code.
 More formally we want to know what is guaranteed or ensured by a function we just called.
 In this library, `ExContract.ensures/1` macro expresses the benefit we obtain from calling a function.
 If for some reason, there is a failure of the `ExContract.ensures/1` macro, we know the implementation of the function is incorrect as the code does not live to its expectation.
 When this is the case, we can focus our effort on fixing the function that promised but did not deliver.

 `ExContract.check/1` macro allows us to clearly define assumptions about our code that we believe to be true at certain point of function execution.
 Were such assumption turn out to be incorrect, as manifested by failure of `ExContract.check/1` macro, we should go back and correct the code that was written claiming these assumptions were true.

-The `ExContract.fail/1` macro is useful when it is our understanding that certain portion of code should never be executed or reached.
+`ExContract.fail/1` macro is useful when it is our understanding that certain portion of code should never be executed or reached.
 If this proves not to be the case, we should re-examine the code and and make necessary corrections.

 To summarize, contracts allow us to fail fast as recommended by Elixir and Erlang experts.
 We can clearly express what is required before calling a function and what benefit we obtain.
-Finally, failures of different types of contracts clearly give indication of which part of the code has bugs making the exercise of correcting them simpler.
+Finally, failures of different types of contracts clearly give indication of which part of the code has bugs.
+This makes the exercise of correcting them simpler.
 Testing, including, property based testing and design by contract are trying to address our inability to implement formal proof for code correctness.
-Pre-conditions and post-conditions (for return values) are useful even in methods with no side effects, as they limit input domains and output ranges making code easier to develop and reason about.
+Pre-conditions and post-conditions are useful even in functions with no side effects, as they limit input domains and output ranges making code easier to develop and reason about.

 ## Accomplished Design Goals
 1. Allow for multiple requires and ensures clauses.